Enforce Access Controls

 - Use only trusted system objects for making access authorization decisions

-- Access controls should fail securely
+- Access control should fail securely

 - Deny all access if the application cannot access its security configuration information